pitchmuc/launchpy/docs/synchronizer.md

 Note that the match looked for is using regular expression (`re.search`) to find a match in the existing libraries name.\
 Arguments:
 * name : REQUIRED : Name of the library to create or to use.
+* assignEnv : OPTIONAL : If you want to automatically assign an environment to the library and build it.
+Default False.
+Possible values: `True`, `False`

 ## renameComponent